spacetelescope/stsynphot_refactor/docs/stsynphot/refdata.rst

 backward compatible.
 When in doubt, always provide the desired telescope area explicitly by passing it into the ``area`` keyword, where applicable.

+For convenience, in ``stsynphot`` 1.2 and later, you can directly access HST and JWST telescope areas via constants defined in `stsynphot.constant` module.
+You can pass the desired constant value directly into the ``area`` keyword, as mentioned above.

 .. _refdata-wavecatfile: